-2301 Grades K-52302 Grades 6-82303 Grades 9-12

-- 1. Students may enter either a traditional science display or a science invention.
+- 2301 Grades K-5 - 2302 Grades 6-8 - 2303 Grades 9-12 - 1.
+Students may enter either a traditional science display or a science invention.
 Both entries must be entered on a tri-fold display board showing what was done.
-Note that the invention must be a scientific invention. - 2.
+Note that the invention must be a scientific invention.
+Note: if the exhibit has accessories those accessories must be clearly labeled as what they go to and a picture must be submitted of the exhibit put together for reference to staff when displaying items. - 2.
+Include students' name, grade, school, division, and class number on the front lower right corner of display. - 3.
 Traditional projects will be judged on the student's ability to utilize and show inquisitiveness, experimentation, and interpretation of results.
 Projects should formulate an idea, and show investigative research, experimentation, and data gathered.
 The results of the research should be displayed.
 Clarity is a must and originality is a plus.
 Make certain that the project is the work of the entrant and is age appropriate.
 Include and label the hypothesis, procedure, data, and conclusion.
-Also, list research sources if you have any. - 3.
-A student-built apparatus or invention must include evidence of research, how the idea was formulated, detailed plans and sketches for the invention, and what problem the invention will help solve. - 4.
-In both types of projects please include the following: - State how you thought of the project. - If operational, include instructions. - Mention all the people who assisted and their roles. - Label the project with the student's name, grade, and school on the front of the project - 5.
-Different rubrics will be used for judging each type of project; however, a project following the steps of scientific research and an invention will neither have any advantage over the other in judging. - 6.
-Each student may enter only one individual project and one "partner" project. - 7.
+Also, list research sources if you have any. - 4.
+A student-built apparatus or invention must include evidence of research, how the idea was formulated, detailed plans and sketches for the invention, and what problem the invention will help solve. - 5.
+In both types of projects please include the following: - State how you thought of the project. - If operational, include instructions. - Mention all the people who assisted and their roles. - Label the project with the student's name, grade, and school on the front of the project - 6.
+Different rubrics will be used for judging each type of project; however, a project following the steps of scientific research and an invention will neither have any advantage over the other in judging.

+- 7. Each student may enter only one project individual or group. - 8.
+If entering as a group be sure to enter as a group not each individual student.
+First name: Group Last Name: Student A and Student B. - 9.
 Projects must not occupy an area larger than 3 ft tall x 2 1⁄2 ft wide x 1 1⁄2 ft deep.
-Projects can be smaller than the maximum size. - 8.
+Projects can be smaller than the maximum size. - 10.
 Whatever is displayed when the project is set up for judging should be able to remain throughout the duration of the fair.
 Example 1: Do not include any perishable food items.
 If the project involves a concept such as the growth of mold, show the process with photos.
 Example 2: Do not bring any valuable items that might get broken or stolen.
 Instead, show with photos.
-Example 3: Do not bring any liquids in open containers that could tip over and make a mess. - Projects are to be the work of the student.
+Example 3: Do not bring any liquids in open containers that could tip over and make a mess. - 11.
+Projects are to be the work of the student.
 Parents or teachers of younger students can help with typing and preparing a tri-fold display, but the display should then include a statement of what help the student received.
 Typing is not necessary for the display.
 It is perfectly acceptable for younger students to print the information by hand.